It took quite a bit of research and effort to get the theater done and it is finished!

 We ordered the seating based on the measurements that they had online.
 Needless to say we were a bit nervous that the measurements would have been off… luckily everything worked out. 🙂

-Once the layout was ironed out I started work on the riser.
+Once the layout was ironed out I started work on the theater room riser a.k.a. the home theater platform.

 Now that the riser height was ironed out I could finish the riser.